ship-nix/nix-npm-exploration/README.md

 npm run watch
 ```

+Inspect the live reloading js code that is generated in `dist/index.js`.

 ## Installing and removing packages

-For node developers, this way of adding and removing npm packages should be familiar.
+For node developers, the following way of adding and removing npm packages should be familiar.

 Install npm packages